Kevga/BeatSaberCinema/README.md

 - [K/DA - MORE \[DACK\]](https://beatsaver.com/beatmap/1059c)
 - [BLACKPINK - Kill This Love \[aggrogahu\]](https://beatsaver.com/beatmap/46be)

-A playlist file (.bplist) with all pre-configured maps is included in the release of the mod and can additionally also be found [here](https://raw.githubusercontent.com/Kevga/BeatSaberCinema/master/Resources/cinema.bplist).
-You can use a mod like PlaylistManager to access it in game.
+A playlist with all maps pre-configured by me is included with the mod.
+You can use a mod like **PlaylistManager** to access it in game.
+Please note that the playlist doesn't include maps that come with a video config made by the mappers themselves.

-A readable full list of maps with videos (without download links) can be found [here](Resources/bundled-configs.txt).

 **Please note that you can add a video to any map you like, the maps listed here are not the only ones Cinema works with**.
-Some maps even come with a video config included by the mapper, these are not found in the previously mentioned playlist.

 ### 3. Downloading Videos